StanislawStankiewicz/GSBlockShuffle/README.md

 - `includeVariants <true | false>` - Should variants like colors and non-important derivatives (like stairs/slabs etc.) be included
 - `treatAllAsIndividualBlocks <true | false>` - If true, all blocks and their variants are treated as distinct blocks with an equal chance to be chosen. (i.e. different kinds of wool)
 ### Round settings
-- `roundsPerGame <integer>` - How many rounds should each game have.
+- `totalRounds <integer>` - How many rounds should each game have.
 Set to -1 for no limit
-- `roundTime <integer>` - How long should a round last in seconds
+- `roundTimeSeconds <integer>` - How long should a round last in seconds
-- `roundBreakTime <integer>` - How long should a break between rounds last in seconds
+- `roundBreakSeconds <integer>` - How long should a break between rounds last in seconds
 - `blockAssignmentMode <onePerPlayer | onePerTeam | onePerGame>`
   - `onePerPlayer` - Each player gets a different block
   - `onePerTeam` - Everyone in the same team gets the same block